-Access log - A list of all requests for individual files that people or bots have requested from a website.
+Access log – A log file listing all of the requests for individual files made by people or bots on a website.

-AMPs - Accelerated Mobile Pages (AMP) are a project supported by Google to create mobile versions of webpages that load as fast as possible in search.
+AMPs (Accelerated Mobile Pages) – A project supported by Google to create mobile versions of webpages that load as fast as possible in search.
 These pages are built using a special set of HTML to make the page light and easy to serve quickly.

-Anchor text - Anchor Texts are texts that appear highlighted in a hypertext link that ultimately bring you to a specific webpage when clicked.
+Anchor texts – Texts that appear highlighted in a hypertext link that ultimately bring you to a specific webpage when clicked.

-Authority Score - Authority score is a compound metric used to gauge a domain’s overall quality and influence on SEO.
+Authority Score – A compound metric used to gauge a domain’s overall quality and influence on SEO.
 The score is based on the domain’s domain score, trust score, quantity of backlinks, quantity of referring domains, quantity of referring IPs, correlation between domain score and trust score, follow vs. nofollow links, organic search traffic (from our Organic Positions report), and number of users (from our Traffic Analytics report).

 Average Difficulty – The Average Difficulty, located at the top of the keyword chart, is the combined average keyword difficulty of every keyword result analyzed by the Keyword Magic Tool.
 You can also find this metric in the same location within the Keyword Analyzer.
 This can give you a general understanding of how hard it is going to be to run an SEO campaign in this keyword’s market.
 The higher the percentage, the more difficult it becomes to get a high ranking for each keyword.

-Backlink - Incoming links to a website or web page from another resource
+Backlinks – Incoming links to a website or web page from another resource.

-Beta - Beta is a term used when a software is in the final testing phase before being fully released to customers.
+Beta – A term used when a software is in the final testing phase before being fully released to customers.

-Click Potential - The Click Potential metric within the Keyword Analyzer is the predicted chance of getting a click through to your website if your search result occupied the top position of the SERP.
+Click Potential – Metric used to gauge the predicted chance of getting a click through to your website if your search result occupied the top position of the SERP.
 Click Potential depends on the presence of SERP Features that would hinder searchers from clicking on an organic website results.

 Clickstream data – A clickstream is a sequential path of pages taken by an Internet user.
 Clickstream data is the result of analyzing large batches of such clickstreams through data processing, cleaning and organizing.
 This data can be used to understand how people navigate websites and pages on the Internet.

-Com. - Com. stands for Competitive Density, or the level of competition in Google Ads measured from 0 to 1.
-The higher the number - the greater the competition.
+Com. – Competitive Density, or the level of competition in Google Ads measured from 0 to 1.
+The higher the number – the greater the competition.

-Common Keywords - The amount of keywords for which both domains rank amongst the top Google results
+Common Keywords – Keywords for which multiple domains rank among the top Google search results.

-Cost % - The Cost % (shown in both the Organic Positions & Advertising Positions reports) is based on the overall Traffic Cost shown on the top left of your report.
+Cost % – A metric (shown in both the Organic Positions & Advertising Positions reports) based on the overall Traffic Cost shown on the top left of your report.
 You will notice a Costs % for each keyword the queried domain ranks for.
 This represents how much of the overall cost being displayed is coming from a given keyword.

 Crawl budget – Google defines crawl budget as “the number of URLs GoogleBot can and wants to crawl” on a website.
 It is affected by GoogleBot’s crawl rate and also how popular your pages are.
 Read more from Google here.

-Declined Keywords - Declined Keywords are terms that have decreased in ranking for a domain, yet still remain in the top 100 positions.
+Declined Keywords – Terms that have decreased in ranking for a domain, yet still remain in the top 100 positions.

 Direct traffic – Traffic from users going to your site through a browser's address bar without going through a third party.

-Domain Score - Domain Score measures the importance of a domain on a 100 point scale based on the volume of links pointing back to the domain.
+Domain Score – measures the importance of a domain on a 100 point scale based on the volume of links pointing back to the domain.